merakigenart/meraki-js-sdk/README.md

 ## Overview

-THe Meraki platform requires that artists provide scripts created using a framework that we provide - this SDK.
+THe [Meraki platform](https://mraki.io) requires that artists provide scripts created using a framework that we provide - this SDK.
 At its core, a script is an ES2015+ class that extends a base class and implemented specific methods.

+**Note: This SDK is a beta release and is subject to change.**

 ### Writing Scripts for Meraki